 - ‘MX’ Records – MX Records were all about the Email Accounts linked to the particular website.
 If you are choosing some medium or premium web hosting packages then you will be provided with free Email Accounts.
 So to make use of this your MX Records must point to your server.
 Mostly these things will be taken care of by the web hosting provider.

 - Nameserver – Nameservers are the computer running DNS Software which can be assigned during the domain registration.
 Some of the hosting companies will provide the nameserver details with their domain names as ns1.webhosting.com and so on.
 Also mostly for PBN Hosting, people will request for private nameserver details which will have their own domain name in the end.

 - Zone Files – Zone files were the complete DNS Setting which is set to point your domain to the particular hosting.
 Sometimes during the domain transfer, people used to export and import the zone files to avoid the issues.
 If you make some updates in your DNS Setting then it means you updating your Zone Files as well.

 - TTL (Time-To-Live) – TTL indicates your nameserver that how often it should update the details.
 If you change your A records then the update will take place based on the TTL setting.
-Also modern registrars recommend to provide very low TTL time like 5 to 10 Minutes for quick updates.
+Also, modern registrars recommend providing very low TTL time like 5 to 10 Minutes for quick updates.